Lavender Cupcakes & Lavender Cream Cheese Frosting

 I have a TON of lavender growing in our garden beds so I was able to pick off some flowers to garnish my beautiful cupcakes!
 And yes, it is safe to eat the lavender flowers, they are an herb!
 Just be mindful of any pesticides, etc that may have been sprayed on them!

-The cupcake batter made 24 cupcakes and the frosting was almost enough for double this!
-I actually have about half of the frosting left over in my fridge waiting to be used for another batch of cupcakes.
+This cupcake batter made 24 cupcakes, and the frosting was enough for almost twice that!
+I still have about half the frosting in my fridge, ready for another batch.

 Recipe